delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

   * Log into the Delphix Data Platform prior to configuration via the Delphix Command Line Interface (CLI)
   * Perform a Storage Test
   * View the Storage Test results
+  * Added a bullet

 ### Steps
 As an advanced exercise, this lab has no corresponding Lab Solution.
 Instead,